libsemigroups/libsemigroups/docs/index.md

 #<cldoc:index>

-Semigroups++
+libsemigroups

-# Semigroups++ Version 0.0.3
+# libsemigroups Version 0.0.3
 ### by [J. D. Mitchell](http://www-groups.mcs.st-andrews.ac.uk/~jamesm/) with contributions by [J. Jonusas](http://www-circa.mcs.st-andrews.ac.uk/~julius/) and [M. Torpey](http://www-circa.mcs.st-andrews.ac.uk/~mct25/)

-This is the source code documentation for Semigroups++ produced using [cldoc](https://github.com/jessevdk/cldoc).
+This is the source code documentation for libsemigroups produced using [cldoc](https://github.com/jessevdk/cldoc).
 This documentation can be compiled by running `make doc` in the `libsemigroups` directory, and the tests can be run by doing `make test` in the `libsemigroups` directory.

-The algorithms and data structures in this version of Semigroups++ are based on
+The algorithms and data structures in this version of libsemigroups are based on
 [Algorithms for computing finite semigroups](https://www.irif.fr/~jep/PDF/Rio.pdf), [Expository Slides](https://www.irif.fr/~jep/PDF/Exposes/StAndrews.pdf), and [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html) by Jean-Eric Pin.

-The Semigroups++ library is used in the
+The libsemigroups library is used in the
 [Semigroups package for GAP](http://gap-packages.github.io/Semigroups/).
 The development version is available on [Github](https://github.com/james-d-mitchell/libsemigroups).

 Some of the features of
 [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html)
-are not yet implemented in the Semigroups++ library, this is a work in progress.
+are not yet implemented in the libsemigroups library, this is a work in progress.
 Missing features include those for:

 * Green's relations, or classes